 Pat Summerall, a former NFL player who called NFL games as a broadcaster for more than 40 years, has died at the age of 82.

-FOX Sports, the network Summerall worked for from 1994 to 2002, confirmed his death after the University of Texas Southwestern Medical Center said Summerall died in his room at Dallas' Zale Lipshy Hospital of cardiac arrest.
-Summerall had been hospitalized and was recovering from hip surgery.
+FOX Sports, the network Summerall worked for from 1993 to 2002, confirmed his death after the University of Texas Southwestern Medical Center said Summerall died in his room at Dallas' Zale Lipshy Hospital of cardiac arrest.
+Summerall was hospitalized recovering from hip surgery.

-Before making his name as a broadcaster, Summerall played in the NFL for 10 seasons, primarily as a kicker, for the Detroit Lions, Chicago Cardinals and New York Giants.
-In his four seasons with the Giants, he kicked 59 field goals and scored 313 points.
+He played in the NFL for 10 seasons, primarily as a kicker, for the Detroit Lions, Chicago Cardinals and New York Giants.

 ---The NFL will announce the 2013 regular-season schedule Thursday at 8 p.m.
 ET, league spokesman Greg Aiello announced through via Twitter.